-- 4. Add a site tag: for example, headquarters. - 5.
-Add the site's location: for example, San Francisco. - 6.
+- 1. Choose Network Design > Sites. - 2.
+Click New Site to expand the page. - 3.
+Add a site tag: for example, headquarters. - 4.
+Add the site's location: for example, San Francisco. - 5.
 Specify the site's address, country, and time zone.
-Make sure the time zone matches the site's location - 7.
+Make sure the time zone matches the site's location. - 6.
 Click Submit.

 After you create the site, it appears on the dashboard map.
-Repeat these steps to add sites for the branch offices.
+Repeat Step 2 through Step 6 to add additional sites.